hbctraining/scRNA-seq/lessons/05_SC_SCT_and_integration.md

 * Perform integration of cells across conditions using the most variant genes to identify cells most similar to each other

-# Single-cell RNA-seq clustering analysis
+# Single-cell RNA-seq clustering analysis: aligning cells across conditions

-Now that we have our high quality cells, we want to cluster our cells so that the cells of the same cell type cluster together.
+Now that we have our high quality cells, we have a few steps before we can cluster cells and identify different potential celltypes.
+Our dataset has two samples from two different conditions (Control and Stimulated), so it would be helpful to integrate these samples to better make comparisons between them.
+We will need to **normalize our gene expression values and align our cells across conditions** based on the greatest sources of variation in our dataset.
+In this lesson, we will discuss in detail, and perform these initial steps prior to clustering.

+**UPDATE THIS WORKFLOW??**

 <img src="../img/sc_workflow.png" width="800">

-However, in order to perform the clustering, we need to normalize our gene expression values and align our cells across conditions based on the greatest sources of variation in our dataset.

-In this lesson, we perform these initial steps prior to clustering.

 ***